-Option 1 – you don’t have 3 tracks ready to go…. stop reading this and go make some music!
+Option 1 – You don’t have 3 tracks ready to go…. stop reading this and go make some music!

-Option 2 – you do have 3+ recorded tracks:
+Option 2 – You do have 3+ recorded tracks…. read on!

 To start with, sit down and pick between 3 and 10 tunes you’re going to be focusing on for the next 7 days.

 These could be songs and/or instrumentals.
 It doesn’t matter as long as the production quality is good (friendly reminder: good does not mean perfect).